Noise Levels in Cooper Park, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 541 Cooper Park residents, or 17.3%, live above that level.
 By land area, 16.5% of Cooper Park is above 55 dBA.

 Average noise levels for Cooper Park residents, grouped by direction from the center of Cooper Park.
-Southern Cooper Park carries the highest population-weighted average; Northern Cooper Park carries the lowest.
-Just 0% of residents in Northern Cooper Park live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Cooper Park.
+The highest population-weighted average is in southern Cooper Park; the lowest is in northeastern Cooper Park, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Cooper Park